shaojunyu/DNA-probe-efficiency/README.md

   * ***model : str, required***
     The file path of the pre-trained model.
   * ***gpu : int, optional***
     The GPU device ID that used to accelerate the process.
-Leave it empty to use CPU if GPU is not avaliable.
+Leave it empty to use CPU if GPU is not available.
 Default: None.
   * ***batch_size : int, optional***
     Set the batch size [default: 128] for prediction.

 ### - Data Format
-Example datasets are in data folder.
-Checking out these datasets helps to prepare your onw datasets.
+Example datasets are in the `data` folder.
+Checking out these datasets helps to prepare your own datasets.
   - Input data for training:
-    - Header-less tsv(tab-separated value) file
+    - Header-less TSV (tab-separated value) file
     - At least 2 or 3 columns
-    - The 1st column is the DNA seq, all the seqs should in the same length
+    - The 1st column is the DNA sequence.
+All the sequences should be the same length
     - The 2nd column is the efficiency value.
-If you want to use structure information in the model, the 2nd colunmn is the structure seq in the format of [`Dot-Bracket Notation`](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/rna_structure_notations.html) and the 3rd column is the efficiency value.
+If you want to use structure information in the model, the 2nd column is the structure seq in the [`Dot-Bracket Notation`](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/rna_structure_notations.html) format and the 3rd column is the efficiency value
     - Example data:
       ```
       AGCTTAACGAAGGGCCAGGAGAAGGTTTCTCTGTAGCCTCAGTCTGCCGGACGAACACATCCTTAGGCGACTTGGGACCGTTTCTTTTATCTTATCAAAGTCTACTACACATCGAAGAAT	26.779413773688